04/03/2019 - 31/03/2020

 Hans & Gretel Long Day Kindergarten has over 30 years’ experience in successfully transitioning children to school.
 The NSW Department of Education and Training identifies a list of skills that contribute to making this transition successfully.
 Our Program supports the development of these skills, including personal/social skills, language, physical and mathematical skills.

 All staff employed at the Centre are qualified in childcare or working towards a qualification.
 The Centre has a Registered Psychologist and Registered Nurse on staff.
-The Centre always aims to maintain staff ratios at above the required level.
+The Centre always aims to maintain staff ratios above the required level.

 Fees are extremely competitive and include lunch, morning tea, afternoon tea and a late snack, programmed activities, all resources, sunscreen, French Start Program, and your child’s portfolio.